allthingsembedded/allthingsembedded.github.io/content/post/bare-metal-register-access-api.md

 One of the most common ways of accessing peripherals from a CPU is `memory-mapping`.
 In short, this means that the address space of the CPU has some addresses that when accessed read/write peripheral's registers.
 In order to access such peripherals from our code there are multiple strategies that could be used.
 This post will explore multiple alternatives and discuss their differences and fitness for their unique task.

 As an example of `memory-mapping` we will have a look at a `STM32F030` microcontroller.
 This is one of the simplest 32-bit ARM Cortex-M MCUs from ST Microelectronics.
-The architectural information we need is normally described in a [`Reference Manual`](https://www.st.com/resource/en/reference_manual/rm0360-stm32f030x4x6x8xc-and-stm32f070x6xb-advanced-armbased-32bit-mcus-stmicroelectronics.pdf) document.
+The architectural information we need is usually described in a [`Reference Manual`](https://www.st.com/resource/en/reference_manual/rm0360-stm32f030x4x6x8xc-and-stm32f070x6xb-advanced-armbased-32bit-mcus-stmicroelectronics.pdf) document.
 This MCU contains an `ARM Cortex-M0` core that interfaces via a `Bus Matrix` with multiple peripherals.
 The bus matrix provides access to multiple components of the MCU.
 Amongst them, we have the following:

   * Internal `RAM` memory.
   * Internal `Flash` memory.
   * A connexion to an `AHB1` bus, which bridges to an `APB` bus.
      * `AHB` is a bus designed by ARM part of the `AMBA` standard.
 It is a de-facto standard for MCU buses in the ARM Cortex-M world and normally interfaces to high speed peripherals.
      * `APB` is another bus also part of the `AMBA` standard.
-It is a lower-speed bus dedicated to peripheral accesses, which normally do not require a large throughput.
+It is a lower-speed bus dedicated to peripheral accesses, which normally do not require large throughput.
   * A second `AHB2` bus dedicated to `GPIO` ports.
      * Notice how GPIO ports have a dedicated `AHB2` bus.
 This makes sense if we would ever need to perform bitbanging of some protocol using direct GPIO control.
-In this case, having fast access to the GPIO ports is a definitive advantage.
+In this case, having fast access to the GPIO ports is a clear advantage.

 This architecture already hints that almost all peripherals are accessed via the `APB` bus.
 But, how do we access this bus from the CPU?
 In order to answer this question, we need to clarify how these buses work.
 When a bus is connected (interfaced) to another it has associated address ranges.
 If the address belongs to the target bus, then it is responsible of forwarding the request over this bus and reaching the peripheral located at the requested address.

 For instance, accessing any address in the range of `0x48000000` and `0x48001800` will be forward the request through the `AHB2` bus into the corresponding peripheral.
 The address range reserved for this bus is subdivided into address ranges reserved for peripherals.
 Therefore, to access `GPIOA`, which is mapped via the AHB2 bus, we can access any address between `0x48000000` and `0x48000400`.
-The `0x48000000` address is also known as the `base address` of the peripheral, meaning that it is the first address that actually reaches the peripheral.
+The first address `0x48000000` address is also known as the `base address` of the peripheral, meaning that it is the first address that actually reaches the peripheral.
 Peripheral registers are often defined with respect to the base address, just providing an offset.

 Now that we know the address range of the GPIO peripheral, we need to make sense of what each of the addresses in this range mean to the `GPIOA` peripheral.
 Thankfully this is quite a simple peripheral, so it will be easy to describe.
 This block of addresses is subdivided into registers.
 Each of the registers has a single associated address and size.
 The size of the register is normally native to the bus size of the CPU, which in this case is 32 bits.